 In Memoriam Eli Kassner 1924-2018

-We are deeply saddened at the passing of our founder, great friend and inspiration, Eli Kassner.
-Eli passed away Thursday evening at the age of 94.
+We were deeply saddened by the passing of our founder, great friend and inspiration, Eli Kassner.
+Eli passed away August 24, 2018 at the age of 94.
 We will miss his energy, his inspiration and his creativity but we are forever grateful to him for the gift of his knowledge and passion for the guitar.
-Details about his funeral will be shared when available.

 As many of you know, Eli arrived in Canada in 1951 as an orphan of the Holocaust, with little money and equally little English.
 Nevertheless he found work, first in a music store (practicing his guitar in a corner in spare moments), and then as a guitar teacher.

 By 1956 he had gathered enough guitar-loving friends to create the Guitar Society of Toronto, and bravely came up with the idea of asking the legendary Andres Segovia to be its honorary president (Segovia accepted).

 Eli’s vision and powers of persuasion transformed the classical guitar from a novelty to a serious Canadian concert instrument.